pkardas/notes/books/pragmatic-programmer.md

 **Use blackboards to coordinate workflow.** Order of data arrival is irrelevant - when a fact is posted it can trigger the appropriate rules.
 The output of any rules can post to the backboard and cause the triggering of yet more applicable rules.

+## Chapter 7: While You Are Coding

+**Listen to your inner lizard.** When it feels like your code is pushing back, it is really your subconscious trying to tell you something is wrong.

+Learning to listen to your gut feeling when coding is an important skill to foster.
+But it applies to the bigger picture as well.
+Sometimes a design just feels wrong, or some requirements makes you feel uneasy.
+Stop and analyze these feelings.
+If you are in a supportive environment, express them out loud.
+Explore them.

+**Don't program by coincidence.** Don't rely on luck and accidental success.

+- Always be aware fo what you are doing.
+- Can you explain the code, in detail, to a more junior programmer?
+If not, perhaps you are relying on coincidences.
+- Don't code in dark.
+If you are not sure why it works, you will not know why it fails.
+- Proceed from a plan.
+- Don't depend on assumptions.
+If you can't tell something is reliable, assume the worst.
+- Document your assumptions.
+- Don't just test your code, but test your assumptions as well.
+Don't guess, try it.Write an assertion to test your assumptions.
+If your assertion is right, you have improved the documentation in your code.
+If you discover your assumption is wrong, then count yourself lucky.
+- _Don't be a slave to history.
+Don't let existing code dictate future code.
+All code can be replaced if it is no longer appropriate._

+**Estimate the order of your algorithms.** Estimate the resources that algorithms use - time, processor, memory, and so on.
+When you write anything containing loops or recursive calls, check the runtime and memory requirements.
+When a more detailed analysis is needed - use Big-O notation.

+Think of the _O_ as meaning _on the order of_.
+Big-O is never going to give you actual numbers for time of memory of whatever - it simply tells you how these values will change as the input changes.

+Common sense estimation:

+- simple loops - _O(n)_
+- nested loops - _O(n^2)_
+- binary chop - _O(log n)_
+- divide and conquer - _O(n log n)_
+- combinatorics - running time might run out of time, _O(n!)_

+**Test your estimates.** The fastest one is not always the best for the job.
+Given a small input set, a straightforward insertion sort will perform just as well as a quicksort, and will take less time to write and debug.

+Be wary of _premature optimisation_.
+It is always a good idea to make sure an algorithm really is a bottleneck before investing your precious time trying to improve it.

+Refactoring: As a program evolves, it will become necessary to rethink earlier decisions and rework portions of code.
+This process is perfectly natural.
+Code needs to evolve - it is not a static thing.

+The most common metaphor for software development is building construction.
+Rather than a construction, software is more like a gardening - it is more organic than concrete.

+Refactoring is not intended to be a special, high-ceremony, once-in-a-while activity.
+Refactoring is a day-to-day activity, taking low risk small steps.
+It is a targeted, precise approach to help keep the code easy to change.
+You need good, automated unit testing that validates the behavior of the code.

+Any number of things may cause code to qualify for refactoring:

+- duplication
+- non-orthogonal design - change to one thing affects the other
+- outdated knowledge
+- usage - some features may be more important than originally thought
+- performance
+- the test pass - when you have added a small amount of code, and that extra test passes, you have a great opportunity to dive in and tidy up what you just wrote.

+**Refactor early, refactor often.** Time pressure is often used as an excuse for not refactoring.
+Fail to refactor now, and there will be a far greater time investment to fix the problem down the road.

+**Explain this principle to others by using a medical analogy: think of the code that needs refactoring as "a growth".
+Removing it requires invasive surgery.
+You can go in now, and take it out while it is still small.
+Or, you could wait while it grows and spreads - but removing it then will be both more expensive and more dangerous.
+Wait even longer, and you may lose the patient entirely.**

+How to refactor without doing more harm than good:

+1. Don't try to refactor and add functionality at the same time.
+2. Make sure you have good tests before you begin refactoring.
+Run the tests as often as possible.
+3. Take short, deliberate steps.
+Refactoring often involves making many localized changes that result in a larger-scale change.

+Don't live with broken windows.

+**Testing is not about finding bugs.** Major benefits of testing happen when you think about and write the tests, not when you run them.

+**A test is the first user of your code.** Testing is vital feedback that guides your coding. _A function or method that is tightly coupled to other code is hard to test, because you have to set up all that environment._ Making your stuff testable also reduces its coupling.

+**Build end-to-end, not top-down or bottom up.** Build small pieces of end-to-end functionality, learning about the problem as you go.

+Like our hardware colleagues, we need to build testability into the software from the very beginning, and test each piece thoroughly before trying to wire them together.
+Chip-level testing for hardware is roughly equivalent to unit testing in software.
+Write test cases that ensure a given unit honors its contract.
+We want to test that the module delivers the functionality it promises.

+**Design to test.** Start thinking about testing before you write a line of code.

+Approaches:

+- Test first - TDD - probably the best choice in most circumstances.
+- Test during - a good fallback when TDD is not useful or convenient.
+- Test never - the worst choice.

+**Test your software, or your users will.** Make no mistake, testing is part of programming.
+It is not something left to other departments or staff.
+Testing, design, coding - it is all programming.